 Taking into account information about anomalous dimensions around points $s = \pm(2- \mu)$ and $s = 0$, mentioned above, we can now plot the approximate graph of the scaling dimensions of operators $\mathcal{O}^q_s$ and $\mathcal{O}^{\sigma}_s$.
 In Figure~\ref{plot:full} the four scaling dimensions, $\Delta_q(s)$, $\Delta_s(s)$ and their shadows, $\widetilde{\Delta}_s(s)$ and $\widetilde{\Delta}_q(s)$, are shown in the axes $\Delta(s) - d/2$ and $s$.
 Unlike the results from the naive perturbation theory, resummation, done by the using~\eqref{eps-traj} and~\eqref{GNY-n-zero-trajs}, gives us the analytical behavior around points $s =\pm(2 - \mu)$ and $s = 0$.

 5mm

 Before closing we remark on the limit $d\to 3$, in which case the Gross-Neveu model describes a real physical system in three dimensions.
 The pole contribution~\eqref{quark-singular} vanishes at $d = 3$.
 Therefore, the anomalous dimensions $\gamma_q(s), \gamma_\sigma(s)$ and the mass correction $\delta m_q^2(s)$ in Eq.~\eqref{GNm2q} are analytic functions at $s=0$.
-Thus, the anomalous dimensions $\gamma_q(s)$, and $\gamma_\sigma(s)$ cross each other at $s=0$ without branching.
+Thus, if we do not take into account higher orders in $1/N$ expansion, the anomalous dimensions $\gamma_q(s)$, and $\gamma_\sigma(s)$ cross each other at $s=0$ without branching.

 Second, we have observed that the absence of a pole at $s=2-\mu$ in $\delta m^2_q(s)$ does not depend on the signature and the flavor structure of the operators.
 In the Gross-Neveu model the anomalous dimensions of the negative signature operators have additional poles at $s=0$, so that $\delta m^2_q(s)$ is singular at this point.
 In the $\epsilon$ expansion these poles merge so that $\delta m_q^2(s)$ has a pole at $s=0$ for the negative signature operators.
-The situation is different for the $O(N)$ symmetric $\varphi^4$ model.
+The situation is different for the $O(N)$-symmetric $\varphi^4$ model.
 It can be checked that in this model the anomalous dimensions do not have pole at $s=0$ in the $1/N$ expansion~\cite{Manashov:2017xtt}.
-Therefore $\delta m^2_q(s)$ for all types of the twist-two quark operators are regular, both at $s=2-\mu$ and at $s=0$, and hence should be regular at $s=0$ in the $\epsilon$ expansion.
+Therefore $\delta m^2(s)$ for all types of the twist-two operators are regular, both at $s=2-\mu$ and at $s=0$, and hence should be regular at $s=0$ in the $\epsilon$ expansion.
 That is indeed the case as we saw in Sect.~\ref{sect:phi4}.